WooCommerce Shipping Pro Chapter-1: Setting Up

 - Taxable: Select this option, if you want to add tax with shipping cost.

 Remove Free text Setting

-By default, WooCommerce shows shipping option ‘(Free)’, if the shipping cost is zero.
+By default, WooCommerce shows the shipping option ‘(Free)’, if the shipping cost is zero.
 In some circumstances, you may not want to show this to your customer.
-To achieve this, select Remove Free Text checkbox.
+To achieve this, select the Remove Free Text checkbox.
 The setting is as shown below:

 If you are not getting proper rates( lesser or higher than expected), not getting all the available shipping options, or not getting rates at all, then you enable Debug option to find the error(s) as shown below: